 So, in summary, following a no-fat diet is dangerous.
 Your body needs good fat in certain quantities each and every day.
 What you want to avoid is the bad fats, the trans and hydrogenated fats and oils which are artificially processed to make foods last longer.
 (That’s why that fast food burger that’s been sitting there for weeks tastes fresh!)

-Lowering Triglycerides - Get your triglyceride levels checked
+Lowering Triglycerides – Get your levels checked regularly

 Make sure you get your triglyceride levels checked as part of your next blood test.
-Whether or not your triglyceride levels are high, you should do your part to keep levels down, following the tips on this page.
+Whether or not your levels are high, you should do your part to keep them down, following the tips on this page.

 A triglyceride test along with the three other blood tests we discuss on this site will indicate whether or not you are at risk of developing heart disease.

-Following are some of the important dietary supplements for lowering triglyceride levels:
+Following are some of the important dietary supplements for lowering your levels:

 Guggulipid Extract – an ancient herb from India recently shown to lower triglyceride levels as well as reduce cholesterol, two major risk factors for heart disease.